-- 1. Infrastructure and services are resilient to risks and impacts of climate change. - 2.
-Infrastructure investments are guided by a multiple bottom line decisionmaking approach: this means energy efficient, fiscally responsible, equitably distributed, sustainable levels of service that protect public health, safety, and the environment. - 3.
-Natural and engineered forms of green infrastructure are integrated to manage rainwater resources, protect water and air quality, maintain ecosystem function, provide flood control, and address and adapt to climate impacts. - 4.
-Solid waste, potable water, sanitary sewer and rain and stormwater infrastructure life-cycle costs are minimized by increasing conservation actions and reducing the need to develop new infrastructure capacity. - 5.
-Third party utility providers such as energy and communications utilities are low-carbon and reliable.
+- Infrastructure and services are resilient to risks and impacts of climate change. - Infrastructure investments are guided by a multiple bottom line decision-making approach: this means energy efficient, fiscally responsible, equitably distributed, sustainable levels of service that protect public health, safety, and the environment. - Natural and engineered forms of green infrastructure are integrated to manage rainwater resources, protect water and air quality, maintain ecosystem function, provide flood control, and address and adapt to climate impacts. - Infrastructure life-cycle costs are minimized by increasing conservation actions and reducing or delaying the need to develop new infrastructure capacity. - Third party utility providers such as energy and communications utilities are low-carbon and reliable.